firebolt-db/firebolt-db.github.io/docs/loading-data/continuously-loading-data.md

 This tutorial describes the steps for continuously loading data into Firebolt.
 In order to continuously load the data into Firebolt, we need to schedule the loading workflow.
 In order to achieve that, in this guide, we are using Apache Airflow which is a platform that enables to programmatically schedule and monitor workflows.

-## Pre-requisites
+## Prerequisites

 Before we start, make sure you have the following in-place:

 1. An active Firebolt account.
 2. Apache Airflow up and running.
 3. A database.
-Follow the [create your first database](../getting-started.html#create-your-first-database) section in the [getting started tutorial](../getting-started.html).
+Follow the [Create your first database](../getting-started.html#create-your-first-database) section in the [Getting started tutorial](../getting-started.html).
 4. An external table.
-Follow [step 1 - create an external table](../getting-started.html#step-1-create-an-external-table) in the [getting started tutorial](../getting-started.html).
+Follow [Create an external table](../getting-started.html#create-an-external-table) section in the [Getting started tutorial](../getting-started.html).
 5. A fact or dimension table to load your data into.
 In this tutorial, we have chosen to create a fact table.
 Continuously loading data into a dimension table is similar.
 On top of the columns required in the table's schema - make sure to add the following columns as well: `SOURCE_FILE_NAME` of type`TEXT`, and`SOURCE_FILE_TIMESTAMP` of type `TIMESTAMP`.
 Run the following command on the database created in step 1 in order to create the fact table required for this tutorial:

 ```sql